M1-CHPS/glhpc/docs/lecture2.md

 There are several compilers with varying performance and features:

-- GCC and Clang-LLVM (The classic)
+- GCC and Clang-LLVM (The classics)
 - MSVC (Microsoft), mingw-LLVM, arm-clang (For ARM) and many, many others.

 ---